mvark/WebApps/Bookmarker/README.md

 1. Clone the repository or download the `URLCategorizer.html` file.
 2. Open the `URLCategorizer.html` file in a text editor.
-3. Replace `"AI"` with your actual Gemini API key.
+3. Replace the placeholder with your actual Gemini API key in line # 130.
     ```javascript
     const apiKey = "YOUR_API_KEY"; // Replace with your actual API key
     ```